 A big reason that Personal Capital has relatively high fees is because it has to pay human advisors.
 Many robo-advisors make the trade-off of charging lower management fees but not providing access to human advisors.

 If you are not concerned with having people to talk to, Wealthfront offers a management fee of 0.25% to all investors.
 It has a minimum of just $500 so it is within reach for more people.
-Your first $10,000 also has no fee.
-Wealthfront offers tax-loss harvesting to all investors like Personal Capital.
+Wealthfront also offers tax-loss harvesting to all investors like Personal Capital.
 One difference is that Wealthfront offers direct indexing to accounts with at least $100,000.
 This is a more advanced form of tax-loss harvesting that looks at the movement of individual stocks, not just a fund as a whole, in order to decrease your tax bill further.
 Accounts with at least $500,000 have access to an improved form of smart beta, an investment strategy that considers multiple factors when choosing the best stocks to buy for your portfolio.

 If access to human advisors is one of your primary concerns, Betterment now offers part-time access to advisors.
 The Betterment Premium plan provides unlimited phone consultations with financial experts.
 This plan has a minimum balance of $100,000 and the management fee is 0.40%.
 This fees is significantly lower than the Personal Capital fees with the same minimum payment.
 The difference is that Personal Capital offers an unlimited number of consultations and offers more ways to contact advisors.